TCShain/install-delegate-dependencies/README.md

 ## Use

-Choose from the available dependencies in the `install_scripts` directory by passing them in a set of quoted script paramaters.
+Choose from the available dependencies in the `install_scripts` directory by passing them in a set of quoted, space-separated script paramaters.

 The `Dockerfile` will be created in the local directory and the contents will be displayed on screen.